 Configuring enterprise logins using SAML

-The following SAML-compliant identity providers have been certified to use with Portal for ArcGIS.
+Portal for ArcGIS supports all SAML-compliant identity providers.
+The following tutorials demonstrate how to configure certain common SAML-compliant identity providers with Portal for ArcGIS.
 For more information, see Configuring a SAML-compliant identity provider with your portal.

 Account lockout policy